Luis Ceballos (footballer)

 Luis Avelino Ceballos Bustos (born 20 September 1964) is a Chilean former professional footballer who played as a midfielder and manager.
-He is currently in charge of Fernández Vial (women).

 Club career

 With an extensive career in Chilean football, in the Chilean Primera División Ceballos played for Fernández Vial, Cobreloa, O'Higgins, Colo-Colo, Universidad Católica, Deportes La Serena and Huachipato.
 In the Primera B de Chile, he played for Lota Schwager, Everton and Fernández Vial, where he retired.

 He also had a stint with Colombian club Independiente Santa Fe in 1994, becoming the third Chilean to play for the club after Carlos Molina and Juan Ramón Garrido.

 He won league titles along with Lota Schwager (1986, Segunda División), Cobreloa (1988, Primera División), and Everton (2003, Primera B).
 In addition he won the Copa Chile along with Colo-Colo (1994) and Universidad Católica (1995).

 International career

 Ceballos represented Chile in the 1987 Pan American Games, winning the silver medal.